cmk/down-the-wabbit-hole/3-configuring-handles.md

   -> [ByteString]
   ->  IO [b]
 processLines' opts act out dats =
-  F.withSession opts $ \ctx ->
+  F.withSession opts $ \ses ->
     evalContT $ do
-      exs <- forM dats $ serialize ctx forM exs $ lift act out ctx
+      exs <- forM dats $ serialize ses forM exs $ lift act out ses
 ```
 Note:
-so with serialize and lift processLines is easier to reason about
+- if i rewrite processLines serialize and lift the body of the function looks more monadic
+- for this function it's not clear how much of an improvement this it, but this isn't the target
-and i can build more complex serializers
+- but the actual payoff is that i can build more complex serializers
+- and we'll see in a moment that i can use the type parameters in VW to enforce nice things

 #